Heroic memories of a veteran

 Wearing a blue military uniform with many medals and orders pinned on his chest, veteran Pham Duy Do passionately recounted his memories of marching to the Independence Palace to liberate the South 50 years ago.

 “When I got to the lower floor, I pulled back the curtain and saw President Duong Van Minh and the RVN cabinet sitting at the mango round table in the Government room.
 It was noon on April 30, 1975.
 I pointed my AK and shouted: “You are surrounded, put down your guns and stand up to surrender.
 No one is allowed to move.
 If you resist, you will be shot.”
 Then soldier Pham Huy Nghe also arrived.
-I assigned him to stand guard with the AK.
+I assigned him to hold the AK and stand guard.
 “Comrade, stand here and guard.
-Don’t let anyone leave this room,” he excitedly recounted.
+Do not let anyone leave this room,” he excitedly recounted.

-“Next, I took out the flag I had brought with me in the bag containing the bandages and found a stick at the foot of the stairs to use as a flagpole.
-I quickly strung it together and ran up to the balcony on the first floor in front of the Independence Palace.
-I stood there waving the flag for a long time to announce the safety of our troops that were rushing in from all directions.
+“Next, I took out the flag I had brought with me from the bag containing the bandages and found a stick at the foot of the stairs to use as a flagpole.
+I quickly strung it together, ran up to the balcony on the first floor in front of the Independence Palace, and stood waving the flag for a long time to notify the safety of our troops that were rushing in from all directions.

-After waving the flag and walking down, I met a tall and big cadre carrying a briefcase.
+After waving the flag and walking down, I met a tall, big officer carrying a briefcase.
 Knowing that someone from our side had come, I reported: "I am Captain Pham Duy Do, a Special Forces soldier who captured President Duong Van Minh and the cabinet of the Republic of Vietnam.
-I invite the chief to come in and resolve this (later I learned that it was Political Commissar Bui Tung)".
-At this point, the eyes of veteran Pham Duy Do lit up and his voice was hearty.
+I invite the chief to come in and resolve this (later I found out that it was Political Commissar Bui Tung).
+At this point, veteran Pham Duy Do's eyes lit up and his voice was hearty.

-In the conversation with us, veteran Pham Duy Do always kept in mind: When he was a soldier, he was proud to have been assigned missions three times by General Vo Nguyen Giap - Commander-in-Chief of the People's Armed Forces, and all three times he completed them excellently.
-Among them was the task of conducting reconnaissance with his teammates, drawing a battle map of the Independence Palace and nearby targets in the area, and then by chance, more than a year later, he led the way for tanks to attack the Independence Palace - the lair of the Republic of Vietnam regime.
+In the conversation with us, veteran Pham Duy Do always kept in mind: As a soldier, he was proud to have been assigned missions by General Vo Nguyen Giap - Commander-in-Chief of the People's Armed Forces three times, and all three times he completed them excellently.
+Among them was the task of conducting reconnaissance with his teammates, drawing a battle map of the Independence Palace and surrounding targets in the area, and then by chance, more than a year later, he led the way for tanks to attack the Independence Palace - the lair of the Republic of Vietnam regime.

 Source: https://baophapluat.vn/cuu-chien-binh-pham-duy-do-xuc-dong-ke-gio-phut-phat-co-giai-phong-tai-dinh-doc-lap-post547006.html